 - British military units:

-- The Coldstream Guards, second regiment in seniority of the Foot Guards, is fond of Nulli secundus (second to none).
-The Scots Guards have a different Latin motto for each of their companies.
+- The Coldstream Guards, second regiment in seniority of the Foot Guards, is fond of Nulli secundus (second to none).note The Scots Guards have a different Latin motto for each of their companies.

 - The Buffs (East Kent Regiment) have Veteri frondescit honore (its ancient honour flourishes).

-- British regiments are proud of their battle honours, but the Royal Artillery just has a scroll with the word Ubique (everywhere).
+- British regiments are proud of their battle honours, but the Royal Artillery and Royal Engineers (the Gunners and Sappers) have no honours.
+The Gunners and Sappers need no honours.
+They simply have a scroll with the word Ubique ("Everywhere").

-- The Royal Marines have Per mare per terram (over the sea, over the Earth).
+- The Royal Marines have Per mare, per terram (By Sea, By Land).

 - When Sir Terry Pratchett was knighted, he got to pick a motto and a coat of arms.◊ He chose, like the Sto Helits of Discworld, "Noli Timere Messorem": "Don't Fear The Reaper."

 - Particularly apt given his condition.

 - Many Clans in Scotland have mottoes in Latin.
 A good example of this is Clan Gordon: Animo non Astutia.
 Depending on the translation, it is rendered as "By Courage Not By Craft," "By Strength Not By Guile", or "By Mind not by Cunning".
 No matter wihch one, it still gives the same impression of the clan.